dg/ftp-deployment/readme.md

 preprocess = yes
 ```

+Configuration can be also stored in PHP file.

 In test mode (with `-t` option) uploading or deleting files is skipped, so you can use it
 to verify your settings.